Handling and Presenting Harmful Text in NLP Research: Harms and Risks in Text Data

-\paragraph{Those consuming research about the data} People reviewing and reading papers or attending talks produced about or from the data, may be distressed by exposure to harmful examples.
-With poor justification for and presentation of harmful examples, reviewers can object to inclusion of such content and give lower reviews or even ask for desk rejects.
-Consider this paraphrased review comment:\footnote{We have added a watermark to warn of the harmful statement quoted in this excerpt.} \begin{quote} Ethical issue: Even though the authors added a trigger warning in the paper, it was still uncomfortable for me to see examples along the lines of \textit{``I want to murder Muslims"} in this manuscript.
+\begin{quote} Ethical issue: Even though the authors added a trigger warning in the paper, it was still uncomfortable for me to see examples along the lines of \textit{``I want to murder Muslims"} in this manuscript.
 Researchers should confine themselves to discussion of their novel methods; it's not relevant to include so many distracting and useless quotes. \end{quote} \hbox{ \bfseries\begin{turn}{45} \transparent{0.25} HARMFUL QUOTE \end{turn} }

-On the one hand, this comment summarises the welfare risk to readers (as well as the harm and distress this hateful content might cause the Muslim community themselves) from presenting verbatim examples of harmful content.
-On the other hand, these examples of harmful statements may need to be pointed out to demonstrate the severity of problems that authors are seeking to solve.
+The risk to readers' welfare must be balanced with the need to provide examples that demonstrate the nature and severity of the research undertaken.
+As such, harmful examples should always be clearly justified and carefully presented.